ItalyPaleAle/prvt/README.md

 prvt lets you store files on the cloud or on local directories, protected with strong end-to-end encryption, and then conveniently view them within a web browser.

-Currently, prvt supports out-of-the-box storing files on a local folder or on [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview).
+Currently, prvt supports out-of-the-box storing files on [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview), [AWS S3](https://aws.amazon.com/s3/), other S3-compatible services, and on a local folder.

 prvt is free software, released under GNU General Public License version 3.0.